 |Printable Signpost Selection Guide for use in the field|

-Guidance.
-Utility and light poles should not be used to mount signs as they are either not the property and maintenance responsibly of MoDOT or are not designed to carry the additional wind loading a sign adds to the structure.
+Utility and light poles shall not be used to mount signs as they are either not the property and maintenance responsibility of MoDOT or are not designed to carry the additional wind loading a sign adds to the structure.

 903.3.2 Lateral Offset (MUTCD Section 2A.19)

-EXIT signs placed in the gore only require a 2 ft. lateral offset from both edges of shoulder or front face of curbs.
+Ground-mounted signs placed in a gore only requires a minimum of 2 ft. lateral offset from edges of shoulder, face of barrier walls or guard rail.

 Guidance.
-Post-mounted sign supports should not intrude into the usable width of a sidewalk or other pedestrian facility.
+Ground-mounted sign supports should not intrude into the usable width of a sidewalk or other pedestrian facility.

 903.3.3 Mounting Height (MUTCD Section 2A.18)